Why should I use a secondary source?

 Legal Information Buyer’s Guide & Reference Manual by Kendall F. Svengalis (Ref Desk KF 1 L427)

-Legal Looseleafs in Print by Arlene L.Eis (Ref Desk KF1 .L43)
+Legal Looseleafs: Electronic and Print by Arlene L.Eis (Ref Desk KF1 .L43)

 --Search the UB Online Catalog

 NOTE: Full Text legal treatises available on LEXIS and Westlaw (for law students) can be located using the UB Online Catalog---they appear as records in the Online Catalog (with links to the online version).

 -These instructions are useful for background research because each instruction is followed by a comment which explains the legal rules and any cases the rules originate from.
 The language tends to concisely describe the laws and rules in "plain English."

 Periodical Indexes (to identify law review and legal journal articles)